anyeZHY/PyBlend/README.md

 1. Download Blender from [here](https://www.blender.org/download/).

-    If your project has high environmental requirements, you must carefully select the version of Blender.
-Also, there seems to be NO such version of Blender that supports Python 3.8, which could be checked from [blender/tags](https://github.com/blender/blender/tags).
+    Note: if your project has strict environmental requirements, you must carefully select the version of Blender.
+Currently, there appears to be **NO** official release of Blender that directly supports Python 3.8, which can be verified from [blender/tags](https://github.com/blender/blender/tags).
 Here I use `blender-3.3.1-linux-x64.tar.xz` for Linux users with Python 3.10.2.
-    Unzip the file and you will get a folder like this:
+    Once you unzip the file, you will find a folder structured like this:

     ```bash
     ./blender-3.3.1-linux-x64